ninjaboy/book-exploring-async-basics/src/8_1_the_main_loop.md

     ticks += 1;
 ```

-`self.pending_events` keeps track of how many pending events we have, so that when no events are left we exit the loop since our eventloop is finished.
+`self.pending_events` keeps track of how many pending events we have, so that when no events are left we exit the loop since our event loop is finished.

 So where does these events come from?
 In our `javascript` function `f` which we introduced in the chapter [Introducing our main example](./7_0_introducing_our_main_example.md) you probably noticed that we called functions like
 `set_timeout` and `Fs::read`.
 These functions are defined in the Node runtime